MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 #### Task 5 - Built a flow using Power Automate in Teams

 In this task, you will create an issue report system by using Power Automate in Teams.
-When users fill out the form from the **Contoso** org-wide team, the flow will send a message to notify members in the **Group_IT-Department_United State** team.
+When users fill out the form from the **Contoso** org-wide team, the flow will send a message to notify members in the **IT-Department** team.

 1. Connect to the **Client 1 VM**.